yurineves92/php-auth0-google/README.md

 # Use of third-party library

-Using the Data Layer library for database abstraction.
+Using the package [OAuth2](https://packagist.org/packages/league/oauth2-google) for authentication.

 # Packages